Eureka (word): Authenticity

-This story first appeared in written form in Vitruvius's books of architecture, two centuries after it supposedly took place.
+This story first appeared in written form in Vitruvius's books of architecture (ca. 20-30 A.D.), two centuries after it supposedly took place.
+It is told again a century later by Plutarch, though in a shortened version.
+Both Vitruvius's and Plutarch's accounts suggest that the legend was already well known at the time they were writing.
 Some scholars have doubted the accuracy of this tale, on the grounds that the votive crown was a fine item, thus an impure crown would displace water only minutely, compared to a pure one.
 Precise means needed to measure this minute difference were not available at the time.
 For the problem posed to Archimedes, though, there is a simple method which requires no precision equipment: using a balance, compare the weight of the crown against pure gold.
 While they are still suspended from the arms of the balance, simultaneously submerge the crown and the gold in water.
 If the volumes are the same, the balance remains in equilibrium, meaning that their densities are the same and therefore the crown must be pure gold.
 But if the density of the crown is less (due to being alloyed with another metal like silver), increased buoyancy of the crown results in imbalance.
 Galileo Galilei himself weighed in on the controversy, suggesting a design for a hydrostatic balance that could be used to compare the dry weight of an object with the weight of the same object submerged in water.

+Parody

+Writing in Greek toward the end of the first century A.D., Plutarch imagined a travesty of the story whereby a glutton, after having eaten a delicious meal, would run around shouting "I ate it!" (βέβρωκα, bébroka) and a gallant, after having kissed the woman he desires, would go around shouting "I kissed her!" (πεφίληκα, pephileka).
+Plutarch says that although many lovers of good food and many lovers of women have existed in the past and in his day, no story of this kind has ever been recorded.
+He concludes that the pleasures brought about by knowledge are greater and more respectable than the pleasures brought about by food or sensuality.
+He uses this parody to make a case against Epicureanism, on the grounds that Epicureanism denies to its followers the pleasures of the mind which, as the story of Archimedes shows, are beneficial insofar as they lead us to a love of science.